dlandon/zoneminder.machine.learning/README.md

 -v "/mnt/cache/appdata/Zoneminder/data":"/var/cache/zoneminder":rw \
 zoneminder

-To access the Zoneminder gui: http://IP:8080/zm or https://IP:8443/zm
+To access the Zoneminder gui: http://IP:8080/zm

 The zmNinja Event Notification Server is accessed at port 9000.
 The event notification server script is located at /config/zmeventnotification/zmeventnotification.pl.
 The initial installation does not use security.
 You can generate a self signed certificate and configure the script to use security.
 When the Zoneminder Docker is started the script is copied to the image and executed.

 Changes:
 2018-02-06
-- Add access using https.
-A self signed certificate is genereated and can be replaced if you want to supply your own certificate.
+- Added a self signed certificate for zmNinja Event Notification Server.

 2018-02-04
 - Add zmNinja Event Notification Server for zmNinja on iOS and Android devices.